Integral-Healthcare/take-home/README.md

 # Integral Take-Home Challenge

-Welcome to Integral's Take-Home Challenge.
-Your challenge should you choose to accept it, you will be creating a dynamic tasks page, which is currently static.
-The page displays a list of tasks broken down into different milestones.
-In a workflow certification there is a bit of pre-work involved before Integral can get access to sensitive data for certification, and we'd like to start giving our customers visibility into the whole process.
+Welcome to Integral's Take-Home Challenge!
+Should you choose to accept this challenge, you will be tasked with transforming our currently static tasks page into a dynamic one.
+The page displays a list of tasks, each falling under different milestones.
+In the certification workflow, there's a measure of pre-work necessary before Integral gains access to sensitive data for certification.
+Our goal is to provide our customers with visibility into this entire process.

 ## Setup